apache/flink/docs/content.zh/docs/dev/table/sql/queries/window-agg.md

 +------------------+------------------+-------------+-------+
 ```

-Each sublist of `GROUPING SETS` may specify zero or more columns or expressions and is interpreted the same way as though it was used directly in the `GROUP BY` clause.
+Each sublist of `GROUPING SETS` may specify zero or more columns or expressions and is interpreted the same way as though used directly in the `GROUP BY` clause.
 An empty grouping set means that all rows are aggregated down to a single group, which is output even if no input rows were present.

 References to the grouping columns or expressions are replaced by null values in result rows for grouping sets in which those columns do not appear.